samdjstevens/vagrant-reverse-proxy/README.md

 Whenever you bring up or halt a machine, the plugin updates the proxy config file and invokes `sudo systemctl reload nginx` to make the change immediately visible.

+### Custom host names

+Sometimes you want to support several virtual hosts for one VM.
+To set that up, you can override the `vhosts` option:

+    config.reverse_proxy.vhosts = ['foo.test', 'bar.test']

+This will proxy `http://localhost/foo.test` and `http://localhost/bar.test` to this VM, with a matching `Host` header.